Josphat0707/week-one-code-challenge-/README.md

 The last steps are where one keys in his/her cars' speed and calls the function so as to check the final output of the program.

  #### codeTest3.js
+ i havent been able to complete test number 3 beacause i couldnt understand the question

 ## LICENSE & AUTHOR
 Copyright (c) [2023] [MWANGI JOSPHAT IRURA]